 |

-How to Preserve Wheat Stalks for Fall Decorations
+How to DIY Wheat Stalks for Fall Decor Decorations

 We live in one of Canada’s prairie provinces and although a mountain girl, the prairies during harvest season are breathtaking.
-Driving around sight seeing and hunting for antique barns, I noticed all the wheat and decided to dry some wheat stalks for decorating.
-This old barn is about 5 km away from the major city of Edmonton.
+Driving around sightseeing and hunting for old barns, I noticed all the wheat and decided to dry some wheat stalks for Fall decor decorating.

 Picture of Barn in a field, for a preserving wheat post